-- 25. The nurse knows that the emancipated minor is considered to have the legal capacity of an adult and may make his or her own health care decisions.
-Which of the following children would potentially be considered an emancipated minor? - A) A minor with financial independence who is living with his parents - B) A minor who is pregnant - C) A child older than 13 years of age who asks for emancipation - D) A minor who puts his or her medical decisions in writing
+- 25. The nurse knows that the emancipated minor is considered to have the legal capacity of an adult and may make his or her own healthcare decisions.
+Which child would potentially be considered an emancipated minor? - a.
+A minor with financial independence who is living with his parents - b.
+A minor who is pregnant - c.
+A child older than 13 years of age who asks for emancipation - d.
+A minor who puts his or her medical decisions in writing